johnalison/obsidian-notes/Journal/5 April 2025 Saturday.md

 Some [[Time and Chance]]

-Analogy between QM interpetations and free will
+Analogy between QM interpretations and free will
 - Everett is the global reality, but Copenhagen is the correct explanation/logical conclusion of observer that is part of the system.
 - Globally there is no free will (concept probably doesnt even make sense).
 But for an observer within the system it is a necessary requirement (otherwise reason makes no sense)
 - [ ] Humer argument for why science and reason assume free will: